Nutrition, eating and serious illness

 Nutritional needs at the end of life

-When a seriously ill family member doesn’t eat, it can be very distressing.
-Depending on the disease, however, eating less or even not eating can be a very normal part of the process.
+It can be very upsetting when a seriously ill family member doesn’t eat.
+But not eating, or eating less, can be a very normal part of the disease process.

 Reduced need for food

 Sometimes forcing someone to eat can make things worse.
-If the person you care for is near the end of life, his or her body does not have enough strength to handle digestion, breathing, thinking, and fighting the disease all at once.
-Under some circumstances, eating, digesting, and eliminating food can be painful.
-Eating can provoke distressing symptoms such as vomiting, diarrhea, and bloating.
+If the person you care for is near the end of life, his or her body does not have enough strength to handle digestion.
+Breathing, thinking, and fighting the disease are all the body can do.
+In some situations, digesting and going to the bathroom can be painful.
+For instance, eating may prompt vomiting, diarrhea, or bloating.

 Reduced need for water